 Guidance such as this, which is issued by the Commission in the form of a Communication is not binding on Member States.
-However, it does set out the Commission's interpretation of principles which legal the the Commission will apply monitoring and enforcement of the Gender Directive.
+However, it does set out the Commission's interpretation of the legal principles which the Commission will apply in its monitoring and enforcement of the Gender Directive.
 The Guidance confirms that the Commission will monitor the situation to ensure that national legislation is fully in compliance with the Judgment "on the basis of the criteria set out" in the Guidance.

-The Commission emphasises the to ensure а uniform implementation Gender of the Directive throughout the EU and clarifies that the concept of "new contract" is an "autonomous concept of EU law".
+The Commission emphasises the need to ensure a uniform implementation of the Gender Directive throughout the EU and clarifies that the concept of "new contract" is an "autonomous concept of EU law".
 This brings with it the risk that EU law, as ultimately determined, may conflict with existing UK legal principles on the formation and conclusion of new contracts.
 Although supporting a consistent approach throughout Europe, HMT recognises this risk in its Consultation Paper and will use the responses to the consultation to inform the UK's approach in Europe.
 There is a further risk, acknowledged in the Guidance, that a subsequent ruling by the ECJ may result in a different interpretation of the Gender Directive than that taken by the Commission in this Guidance.
 Insurers must therefore remain alive to the possibility of further changes as the EU law in this area develops.